cugos/cugos.github.com/meetings/_posts/2016-09-21-cugos_monthly.markdown

 - **Aaron Racicot**: CUGOS business update.
 Financial status and officer elections this fall.

+- **[Andrew Powers](https://github.com/powersa)**: Does your spatial timeseries data exceed size limits in CartoDB or needlessly gobble up your free data allotment?
+Andrew will walk you through simple tools to decrease your record count without comprising cartographic display in the final product.

 - You!
 Interested in speaking?
 Hit us up at hello@cugos.org.